TeamBDA/RAGe-Against-the-Machine-Learning/README.md

 VOSK model versions: https://alphacephei.com/vosk/models

-'This package requires ffmpeg to convert audio files into wav format.
+This package requires ffmpeg to convert audio files into wav format.
 This can be installed with the command: winget install -e --id Gyan.FFmpeg --exact